atharva072/PlayTrack/README.md

 # PlayTrack
-A simple attendance tracking application that can be used to player's attendances for sports teams
+A simple attendance tracking application that can be used to track player's attendances for sports teams